gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 ### What We Have So Far

 Now the agent can **execute a single tool**!
 It can call `read_file` or `list_files` and actually get a result.
-But it stops there—it can't chain multiple tools together yet.
+But it stops there.
+It can't chain multiple tools together yet.

 <GIO_PLACEHOLDER>
 **Example to run:** Create a version that executes one tool call.